 Super Nintendo World’s grand opening is coming up, and to give fans a sneak peek of the park that they may not be able to visit for a while, Universal Studios Japan has released an interactive map of the Mario-themed world.
-Unfortunately COVID-19 will probably be keeping tourists out of the park for several months still, so for now they will have to settle for the virtual tour of this slice out of Mario and the gang’s life.
+Unfortunately, COVID-19 will probably keep tourists out of the park for several months still, so for now they will have to settle for the virtual tour of this slice of Mario and the gang’s life.
 Super Nintendo World Interactive

 Although the park will open less than a month from now, international travel is still banned in many parts of the world, and will still be a hazardous activity for some months to come.
 Nintendo has released an interactive map of the park that can be seen on the Super Nintendo World website for fans to travel through until they can visit the real thing.
 Those taking the virtual tour can fly through the park rendered in 3D, stopping at each attraction where they can click the little button on the bottom right to get more information about what they’re seeing, from a Yoshi ride to the food and merchandise stores.

-Visitors will get the chance to feel just like Mario as they hit Question Blocks around the park, once they are finally allowed to take a trip to see the Mushroom Kingdom.
-Until then taking a virtual tour through Super Nintendo World will have to satiate fans’ anticipation for a long-time favorite franchise come to life.
+Visitors will get the chance to feel just like Mario as they hit Question Blocks around the park once they are finally allowed to take a trip to see the Mushroom Kingdom.
+Until then, taking a virtual tour through Super Nintendo World will have to satiate fans’ anticipation for a long-time favorite franchise to come to life.
 Super Nintendo World Interactive